-As part of the Student Support and Wellbeing (SSW) department we work with applicants to the University who have declared on their application form that they have a disability, a Specific Learning Difference (SpLD) such as dyslexia, or long-term health condition.
+As part of our Student Support and Wellbeing (SSW) we work with applicants to the University who have declared that they have a disability, a Specific Learning Difference (SpLD) such as dyslexia, or long-term health condition.

 Frequently asked questions

 Yes.
 We also need you to send us evidence of your Spld/disability/health/sensory condition.

 The Student Support and Wellbeing Team requires medical evidence from students to validate that a student has a disability as defined by the Disability Discrimination Act.

 While there are anticipatory adjustments that can be made without medical evidence, there are certain adjustments that cannot be made without this.

 The Medical evidence required depends on the nature of the disability or condition.
 Please see Gov.UK, Disabled Students' Allowances (DSAs) webpage for further details https://www.gov.uk/disabled-students-allowances-dsas/eligibility

 If you have an SpLD, you will need to send us a copy of your valid Diagnostic Report. – scanning and emailing it to us is fine.